Coronavirus And Parenting: What You Need To Know Now

 Closing schools is a complicated decision.
 Many school leaders and public health officials seem to be waiting for an infection or potential infection in their immediate school community before closing.
 While the science suggests closing schools earlier is more effective at slowing the spread of disease, it's important to understand why so many school leaders are so reluctant to close schools.

 For one thing, parents should understand that for many kids in the United States, being sent home from school is also a public health risk.
-Many children may not have parents who can take off work, or work from home, if school is cancelled.
+Many children may not have parents who can take off work, or work from home, if school is canceled.
 They may also live in unsafe neighborhoods.
-Millions of U.S. children rely on schools for free or reduced-price meals, too, and 1.5 million schoolchildren nationwide are housing insecure.
+Millions of U.S. children rely on schools for free or reduced-price meals, too, and 1.5 million schoolchildren nationwide are housing-insecure.
 For many of these kids, having to miss several weeks of school could be incredibly destabilizing.

 One more thing: Rest assured that the decision to close schools is not being taken lightly and is being made in conjunction with local public health officials.
 Emphasis on local — this decision is being made school by school, district by district.

-Q. What do we do if school is cancelled?
+Q. What do we do if school is canceled?

 What do we do if school is cancelled?
 Are their online resources to help the kids continue learning and keep the family from going bonkers?— Cool Facts About Animals (@coolanimalspod) March 11, 2020

-Many parents and caregivers will have to scramble for childcare, especially low-wage workers who may not have vacation or sick leave.
+Many parents and caregivers will have to scramble for child care, especially low-wage workers who may not have vacation or sick leave.
 If you're not one of those parents, try to do something to help those who are.
 School closure can last two weeks or more; flexibility and empathy will help us all through this.

 For parents who can stay home, many are wondering: What exactly is "social distancing?"
 Can my children still go on play dates?
 Or is it screen time, all the time?